mconcas/tans/README.md

-From there physics classes will be derived (e.g. *Vertice Class*), keeping in mind that this is a quite trivial example, so a purposal coult be to structure the code and the topology thinking to build modular classes and «physics» wrapper easily customizable.
+From there physics classes will be derived (e.g. *Vertice Class*), keeping in mind that this is a quite trivial example, so a purposal could be to structure the code and the topology thinking to build modular classes and «physics» wrapper easily customizable.